 Minister Lawrence's journey to CTS began back in 1993 when she received a sign from above.
-"God tapped me on the shoulder and said 'I want you to work in ministry,' and I said 'talk to the hand,'"
+"God tapped me on the shoulder and said 'I want you to work in ministry," and I said 'talk to the hand," Lawrence says.

-Lawrence says.
 After graduating high school and pressing her way through college, Lawrence realized that she wasn't in the right place.

-"I would sit in the front of the classroom, the professor would be speaking and all I'd hear was 'womp, womp, womp,'" Lawrence recalls from her early college experience in 1985.
-After conversations with her mom, Lawrence made the difficult choice to drop out of school and began to pursue options outside the life of academia.
+"I would sit in the front of the classroom, the professor would be speaking and all I'd hear was 'womp, womp, womp," Lawrence recalls.
+After conversations with her parents, Lawrence made the difficult choice to drop out of school and began to pursue options outside the life of academia.
 She held a number of roles in modeling, corporate America and acting, and in 2003, she attended a conference at DePaul University.
-It was at this conference where she reconnected with the former clerk of DePaul's admissions office, who was now the Dean of Admissions.
+It was at this conference where she reconnected with the former clerk for the admissions office, who was now the Dean of Admissions.

 "He recognized me and said, 'you have to let us give you your degree," Lawrence says.
 "Because I heard it that way, I heard God say to me, 'I told you what I want you to do."
-Lawrence received her bachelor degree in Business Administration and Spirituality from DePaul in 2007, 21 years after she first began.
+Lawrence received her bachelor degree in Business Administration and Spirituality from DePaul in 2007, 14 years after she first began.
 She had hopes to start a for-profit company that mentored people who work in the entertainment industry to reconnect them back to their spirituality, but she needed to find a seminary that would give her a 'strong theological background.'
 She spent years researching and trying to find the right place for her, speaking with many individuals who couldn't give her the right answers.

 In 2010, Lawrence attended a workshop at the General Synod conference, which representatives from CTS conducted.
 Although she was drawn to CTS and its mission, she declined to enroll at that time.
-When the seminary began incorporating greater coursework involving non-Abrahamic traditions-courses taught most importantly by Jay Michaelson-Lawrence applied.
-After wrestling with reentering school after a five-year break, Lawrence enrolled at CTS and was able to experience CTS broadening its scope to offer students experiences in different faith traditions.
+In 2012, after CTS launched the first online, fully accredited master of divinity program, Lawrence applied and was accepted into the school.
+After wrestling with reentering school after a five-year break, Lawrence enrolled at CTS and says she was able to experience CTS broadening its scope to offer students experiences in different faith traditions.

-Lawrence credits CTS with "opening my mind to finding a new way to look at the scriptures and to look at humanity from a perspective of understanding 'God-view versus human-view.'"
+Lawrence credits CTS with 'opening my mind to finding a new way to look at the scriptures and to look at humanity from a perspective of understanding 'God-view versus human-view.'
 She attributes to her classes with Ken Stone, Susan B. Thistlethwaite and Rachel Mikva for challenging her to reexamine everything in her life.
 "CTS has an approach that empowers a student to go beyond sitting in a room, listening to a bunch of talk and taking an exam," Lawrence says.
 "CTS goes the extra mile and says 'tell me how this pulls you out of your context and gives you another understanding."